anvk/Events.js/README.md

 ```

 ## Release History

+* 2014-07-25   v0.1.2   Better error handling on some methods.
+Added more comprehensive tests.

 * 2014-07-22   v0.1.1   Added tests.
 Refactored library to work based on tokens assigned to each listener
 * 2014-07-21   v0.1.0   First working version of a library based on the Abdul's work